huggingface/blog/infini-attention.md

     return retrieved_memory
 ```

 - Step 4: Combine the local context (from the current segment) with the long-term context (retrieved from the compressive memory) to generate the final output.
-So that we can have both short-term and long-term contexts are considered in the attention output.
+This way, both short-term and long-term contexts can be considered in the attention output.

     $$A=\operatorname{sigmoid}(\beta) \odot A_{\text {mem }}+(1-\operatorname{sigmoid}(\beta)) \odot A_{\text {dot }}$$